 - Menstrual Health Training and RUMPS (Reusable Menstrual Pads for Students) Training for 9 schools, as well as for mothers within the communities surrounding the schools

 - Train and support teachers to lead a school WASH club and to make RUMPS

 - Ongoing Monitoring and Evaluation

-Schools from around the world will be fundraising and following the progress of this project, starting at the beginning of the New Year in January 2019 and continuing until June 2019.
+Schools from around the world will be fundraising and following the progress of this project, starting in January 2019 and continuing until June 2019.
 To be a part of this year’s school challenge in Northern Uganda, click here!